JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': '[bufmru]'},
     \ })

+..

-Run your favorite search tool from Vim, with an enhanced results list
+    “Run your favorite search tool from Vim, with an enhanced results list”

 .. code-block:: vim